normful/blog/README.md

 git submodule update --remote
 ```

-# Notes to self
+Ensure [config.toml](config.toml) is updated with any new theme config values.

+## Git LFS

-- Don't forget to update `.gitattributes` if using a new image format.
+- Update `.gitattributes` if you use a new image format.
-- You might need to run `git lfs fetch` and `git lfs checkout` if you previously cloned this repo without installing `git-lfs` first.
+- If you cloned this repo without installing `git-lfs` first, run `git lfs fetch` and `git lfs checkout`.